 Clearly, it costs an employer more to pay overtime wages that is does to pay regular hourly wages to an employee.

-If your employer has failed to pay you overtime wages based on the assertion that you are an exempt employee, but you question that assertion, it is in your best interest to consult with an experienced Florida employment law attorney as soon as possible.
+If your employer has failed to pay you overtime wages based on the assertion that you are an exempt employee, but you question that assertion, it is in your best interest to consult with an experienced Florida overtime law attorney as soon as possible.

 Whether you are an employer or an employee is may help to have a better understanding of the 5 most commonly used overtime exemptions.